I like working with small business owners for web design. My best clients either work for themselves or have less than 5 full-time employees.

 At the time, it seemed like a fair deal to me.

-If you do a little math, assuming they would acquire 1 new client a month, here’s what my slice of the pie would have been over the course of a year:
+If you do a little math, assuming they would acquire 1 new cleaning company each month, here’s my slice of the pie over the course of a year:

 - $500 Main Company Website Redesign